 The flavourful broth was satisfying with strong hints of Korean Chilli powder, which paired really well with the fresh seafood, sweet onions and smokey mushroom slices— great for a cold, rainy day.

 With such authentic Korean fare available at a coffeeshop, we no longer need to patronise a restaurant just to satisfy our Korean food cravings.
-For residents of Bukit Merah and those working nearby, Jeong’s Jjajang is currently running a Weekly Lunch Promotion (Mondays to Fridays only).
-Dishes like their Jjajangmyeon (S$5.90 instead of S$8) and Kimchi Soup (S$6.90 instead of S$9) will be on offer.
+For residents of Bukit Merah and those working nearby, Jeong’s Jjajang is currently running a Weekday Lunch Promotion (Mondays to Fridays only, 11.30am – 2.30pm), where you can order a combination of 2 dishes, like Jjamjjamyeon and Tangsuyuk for S$19.90 instead of S$22.

 Pay a visit to Jeong’s Jjajang and get a taste of Korea without having to purchase an air ticket.